 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D750 and the GH5s are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D750 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Nikon D750 or the Panasonic GH5s – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D750:

 - More detail: Offers more megapixels (24.2 vs 9.9MP) with a 58% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.